Chas W. Freeman Jr.: September 11 attacks

 And what of America's lack of introspection about September 11?
 Instead of asking what might have caused the attack, or questioning the propriety of the national response to it, there is an ugly mood of chauvinism.
 Before Americans call on others to examine themselves, we should examine ourselves.
 In October 2005, Freeman said: "On the question of U.S. strikes on targets in Iran or elsewhere, I simply want to register what I think is an obvious point; namely that what 9/11 showed is that if we bomb people, they bomb back."

-Commenting in Abu Dhabi on the death of Osama Bin Ladin in 2011, Freeman remarked that:
+Commenting in Abu Dhabi on the death of Osama Bin Laden in 2011, Freeman remarked that:

 Iraq War

 In 2004, Freeman was among 27 retired diplomats and military commanders who publicly said the administration of President George W. Bush did not understand the world and was unable to handle "in either style or substance" the responsibilities of global leadership.
 On June 16, 2004 the Diplomats and Military Commanders for Change issued a statement against the Iraq War.